 1) Developing a sense of truth, beauty, goodness and compassion.

-8) Keeping an open heart that is always for dialogue and communication, including with people who strongly oppose our views.
+7) Keeping an open heart.
+Always be ready for dialogue and communication, including with people who strongly oppose our views.

 8) Encouraging students to learn at least one language that is drastically different from their mother tongue and live in a culture that is drastically different from their culture for an extended period of time.